AndrewPaulLund/cs205project/README.md

 went up to 128, but future research will include further expansion and analysis.

 We performed the MPI analysis on the Harvard Medical School cluster.
-As the cluster is a shared compute cluster used by thousand of users, we do not have root access to install the packages into the default system file paths for MPI.
+As the cluster is a shared compute cluster used by thousands of users, we did not have root access to install the packages into the default system file paths for MPI.
 As such, we built a custom environment based on Anaconda.